f5devcentral/f5-automation-config-converter/FAQ.md

   - To have the ability to migrate installed base configurations to AS3 declarations as well as deploy new BIG-IPs with AS3.

 ### Which key AS3 classes & features are supported?
-As a rule of thumb ACC provides best-effort support for all AS3 classes EXCEPT for WAF_Policy.
+As a rule of thumb, ACC provides best-effort support for all AS3 classes EXCEPT for WAF_Policy.

   - Certificates:
     - CA_Bundle